ohno418/rcaml/README.md

 rcaml is a toy OCaml REPL implementation.

 # Goals
-RCaml sets its goals from the viewpoints of syntax and type inference.
+rcaml sets its goals from the viewpoints of syntax and type inference.

 ### syntax
 Supports a very small subset syntax of OCaml.